haiku/website/content/guides/virtualizing/vmware-fusion.md

 Select the new space and click Partition > Create.

-> It is important that you tick the active partition or else your disk will not boot!
+<div class="box-info">It is important that you tick the active partition or else your disk will not boot!</div>

 ##### Step 11\.
 Formatting the new partition.